 In the 2010-11 season Lucas Meachem performed as Count Almaviva in Il Barbiere di Siviglia at the San Francisco Opera, Dream/Demetrius in A Midsummer Night's Dream at Lyric Opera of Chicago, Orestes in Iphigenie en Tauride in Madrid, Mercutio in Roméo et Juliette at the Metropolitan Opera, and as Don Giovanni at the Glyndebourne Opera Festival.
 In the 2009-10 season he performed as Valentin in Faust at Lyric Opera of Chicago, Figaro in Il Barbiere di Siviglia with Los Angeles Opera and Colorado Opera, and debuted with the Opéra National de Paris in the title role of Britten's Billy Budd, conducted by Jeffrey Tate, as well as Fritz/Frank in Korngold's Die tote Stadt with the Teatro Real de Madrid.
 In the previous few seasons, Lucas Meachem performed Fritz/Frank in Korngold's Die tote Stadt at San Francisco Opera and debuted with the Royal Opera House, Covent Garden as Aeneas in Dido and Aeneas.
 In addition, he appeared as Count Almaviva in Le nozze di Figaro with the Bayerische Staatsoper, Valentin in Faust with Minnesota Opera, and the title role in Don Giovanni for the first time with the Santa Fe Opera and New Orleans Opera.
 He made his Metropolitan Opera debut in the role of General Rayevsky in Prokofiev's War and Peace, performed the role of Zurga in Les pêcheurs de perles at the Florida Grand Opera, and appeared as Valentin in Faust at New Orleans Opera.
 Mr. Meachem was an Adler Fellow with the San Francisco Opera and has appeared with the company in the title role of Eugene Onegin and Papageno in Die Zauberflöte. www.lucasmeachem.com

-Praised for his "vocal mastery and theatrical panache" (San Francisco Chronicle), Jonathan Michie joins the ensemble of Oper Leipzig in the 2012-13 season for roles that include Figaro in Il barbiere di Siviglia, Papageno in Die Zauberflöte, Harlekin in Ariadne auf Naxos, and Schaunard in La bohème.
-He also sings Mahler's Lieder eines fahrenden Gesellen in a premiere collaboration with the Gewandhaus Orchestra and Ballet.
-In addition, he returns to Florida Grand Opera for his first performances of Papageno in Die Zauberflöte and next summer, to Santa Fe Opera as Prince Paul in La Grande-Duchesse de Gérolstein and Baron Douphol in La traviata.
-Future engagements for the baritone include returns to Oper Leipzig in a number of leading roles as well as to Los Angeles Opera for Donald as well as the cover of the title role in Billy Budd.
-In the 2011-12 season he made his Los Angeles Opera debut as the Vicar in Albert Herring and returned to Florida Grand Opera for his first performances of Mercutio in Roméo et Juliette.
-He sang his first performances of Figaro in Il barbiere di Siviglia as a member of San Francisco Opera's prestigious Merola Opera Program in the summer of 2011.
-His discography includes Victor Herbert: Collected Songs, released on the New World Records label.
-He has also performed with the Chautauqua Opera, Spoleto Festival USA, Ravinia Festival, City Center Encores!, Opera Saratoga, the Ohio Light Opera, the Slovenian Philharmonic, New World Symphony, Buffalo Philharmonic Chorus and Rochester Philharmonic Orchestra.
-He holds Master and Bachelor of Music degrees from the Eastman School of Music. www.jonathanmichie.com.
+Praised for his "vocal mastery and theatrical panache" (San Francisco Chronicle), Jonathan Michie will return to the ensemble of Oper Leipzig in the 2014-15 season where he will debut as Silvio in a new production of Pagliacci, Hiram Otis in the premiere of Getty's The Canterville Ghost, Valentin in a new production of Faust, and Malatesta in Don Pasquale.
+He will also return to Los Angeles Opera as Fiorello in Il barbiere di Siviglia while covering the title role.
+Previous roles at Oper Leipzig have included Figaro in Il barbiere di Siviglia, Papageno in Die Zauberflöte, Harlekin in Ariadne auf Naxos, and Schaunard in La bohème.
+Jonathan also recently returned to Florida Grand Opera for his first performances of Papageno in Die Zauberflöte and The Santa Fe Opera as Prince Paul in La Grande-Duchesse de Gérolstein.
+Other noteworthy performances include the Vicar in Albert Herring at both The Santa Fe Opera and Los Angeles Opera, Donald in Billy Budd at Los Angeles Opera, and Mercutio in Roméo et Juliette in a previous return to Florida Grand Opera.
+He sang his first performances of Figaro in Il barbiere di Siviglia as a member of San Francisco Opera's Merola Opera Program.
+He has also performed with the Chautauqua Opera, Spoleto Festival USA, Ravinia Festival, City Center Encores!, Opera Saratoga, and Ohio Light Opera.
+Recent concert performances include appearances with the Gewandhaus Orchester, Jerusalem Symphony, Slovenian Philharmonic, New World Symphony, National Chorale, Buffalo Philharmonic Chorus, and Rochester Philharmonic Orchestra. www.jonathanmichie.com.

 A native of Battle Creek, Michigan, Justin began his career as a Musical Theater major at the University of Michigan in Ann Arbor.
 While there, he studied voice with acclaimed soprano Shirley Verrett.
 Since then, Mr. Miller has sung both musicals and opera and can be heard on the new Decca recording of Porgy and Bess with the Nashville Symphony.
 He appeared in the national tours of Kiss Me, Kate and Strike Up the Band, and The Phantom of the Opera directed by Harold Prince.
 He has performed in various productions of Porgy and Bess around the world, this year with Atlanta Opera and the Teatro di San Carlo in Naples, Italy. www.justinleemiller.com